bentice/bentice.github.io/Enron_Article.md

 ### Private Emails (n_recipients=1)

 Emails sent to more than one recipient may cause senders to use pronouns differently.
-Below we do the same analysis correspondents that include only two people
+Below we do the same analysis correspondents that include only two people.

 ```python